fis/aoc/docs/2022-notes.md

 [y'] = R [y] = 1/√2 [x+y]
 -->
 ![A matrix equation showing the derivation of the coordinate transformation from a standard 2D rotation matrix.](math/2022-notes-day15-rot.png)

-Burlesque solution for part 2 is TBD at the time of writing.

 ### Burlesque